 There are some rare instances where working with one of our attorneys can actually be more efficient and affordable than working with our paralegals.
 For instance, if there are a large number of negative posts, having an attorney take on the matter on an hourly basis may be the more cost-effective way to go.
 In these cases, attorneys can negotiate large volume removals which translate to cost savings for the client.

 Another situation where an attorney would be more cost-efficient is when reposting or scraping gets out of hand.
-Attorneys are better able to negotiate the removal of scraped posts and have more options available to them to prevent future reposting.
+Content removal lawyers are better able to negotiate the removal of scraped posts and have more options available to them to prevent future reposting.

 What Does Minc Law Charge For Guaranteed Removals?